Save the environment, save money

 How we use our appliances can help reduce energy use and costs too, check that you are using ECO settings, see if you can reduce wash temperatures and ensuring your dishwasher and washing machine are full before switching on can all help to save money and energy.
 Perhaps consider ditching your tumble dryer and line dry your clothes or using a heated airer in winter, they are cheaper to buy and run and use much less energy.

 You can also save money by borrowing or renting rather than buying outright things that you will only need to use a few times, from power tools to evening gowns.
-Melton Space operates a local borrowing service and shared workshop space that might interested you.
+Melton Space operates a local borrowing service and shared workshop space that might interest you.

 Simple swaps can help to both save money and help the planet, like swapping your shower gel for a bar of soap.
 There are loads more great ideas online to help you cut costs by reducing, reusing and recycling, Money Saving Expert has some good tips.